cass-kul/cass-kul.github.io/_exercises/cache.md

 ## Direct mapping

 Let us start with the structure of the cache.
+In our examples, we consider byte-addressable memory, meaning that data is stored and accessed byte-per-byte (contrary to a word-addressable memory where data is stored word-per-word).
 The cache is a table that contains multiple rows, these are called the **cache sets**.
-A cache set can include one or more cache blocks (a block is sometimes also called a cache line, which can be slightly confusing in our representation, since a *cache set* is represented as a row [or line] in the cache table, which can contain multiple *cache lines*).
+A cache set can include one or more **cache blocks** (a block is sometimes also called a cache line, which can be slightly confusing in our representation, since a *cache set* is represented as a row [or line] in the cache table, which can contain multiple *cache lines*).